Tusharmohanpuria/handwrite2type/README.md

   - LaMini-Flan-T5-248M model: For text summarization.
   - Spacy’s en_core_web_sm: For natural language processing.
   - Gnome Terminal: For running backend scripts.

+## Note

+  The API codes are not yet uploaded on this repository.